By Miniclip.com

 What Are The Key Features?

-Real-time online competitive action where players control cells to consume others and grow in size
+Real-time competitive arena where players consume smaller cells to grow in size

 How much does it cost?